unosottor/tvg-logo/README.md

 # tv logos
-Collection of Asia Pacific tv channels logos India Bangladesh Pakistan
+A collection of Asia Pacific tv channels logos India Bangladesh Pakistan

 # how to use
 Clone the repo or download as zip